Pauline

 qu'elle écoute, c'est son coeur, et si

-listens to, it is her heart,
+listens to, it is

 and if